 By focusing on increasing transparency across the organization, the team was able to progress by leaps and bounds.
 Within approximately 6 months, 80% of technical debt was taken care of and the project was back on track.

 Producing quality software at the pace expected of us isn’t easy, but with the right focus it is doable.
-First, create a mentality of code hygiene from the get-go and promote radical transparency across all levels of the company from junior staffers to executives.
+First, create a mentality of code hygiene from the get-go and promote continuous reliability across all levels of the company from junior staffers to executives.
 Together, these two aspects form the foundation for high-quality software development.

 Beyond that, focus on simplifying identification and resolution of errors and on automating as many processes as possible throughout the SDLC.